-Brenda Howe, a former golfer at Eastern Washington University, enters her fourth year as head coach of the EWU women's golf team.
+Brenda Howe, a former golfer at Eastern Washington University, enters her fifth year as head coach of the EWU women's golf team.
 She was appointed to the position entering the 2009-10 season.

 In 2012, Howe's team earned a Public Recognition Award from the NCAA for posting a perfect Academic Progress Rate of 1,000.
 The EWU women's golf team was one of just 11 squads in the Big Sky to earn the award, and the only golf team honored.

 In each of her first three years, Howe has had at least three players earn Big Sky All-Academic honors, and in 2010, all five members of the team were recognized on the list.